-Chair: Terry Lincoln Vice-Chair: Scott McVay

-Directors: Pam Beaver, Beverly Fickes, Logan Johnston
+Chair: Scott McVay Vice-Chair: Logan Johnston Directors: Pam Beaver, Bever ly Fickes, Terry Lincoln

-The General Manager Paul Kelley is tasked to develop the Budget with the input of the board and community.
-This Budget was started in May, reviewed by the Finance Committee, and then by the Board and community at a special meeting of the board June 5th 2024 and then the final budget was approved by the board at the June 19th 2024 meeting.
+The General Manager is tasked to develop the Budget with the input of the board and community.
+This Budget was started in April, reviewed by the Finance Committee, and then by the Board and community at the meeting of the board directors, April 16th 2025, followed by another Finance Committee meeting on June 6th 2025, and then the final budget was approved by the board at the June 18th 2025 meeting.